 Once your interview has been scheduled, you must gather certain documentation, such as your passport, photo, certificate of eligibility, and nonimmigrant visa application, among other things as determined by the consulate.
 They may request additional documentation, including transcripts and diplomas from schools that you have already attended.

 After your interview and entry into the United States, you may apply to extend your stay.
-There are specific requirements regarding how this may be done, and it is highly recommended that you speak with a qualified Philadelphia immigration lawyer
+There are specific requirements regarding how this may be done, and it is highly recommended that you speak with a qualified Philadelphia immigration lawyer.

 Limitations on Student Visas